iorchard/burrito/README.rst

    $ sudo kubectl get pods -n kube-system

-Run registry.yml playbook to pull, tag, and push images from seed registry to the local registry.::
+Run registry playbook to pull, tag, and push images from seed registry to the local registry.::

    $ ./run.sh registry